 In 2011 Jenkins returned to DC Comics in the course of the universe reshaping event The New 52, writing Deadman, Stormwatch and Batman: The Dark Knight.

 In 2013 Paul Jenkins left DC Comics to work for Boom!
 Studios launching Deathmatch, Fairy Quest and bringing Revelations from Dark Horse to Boom!.
-He also wrote the first issue of Lantern City recently and is currently working on Images Spawn after writing Spawn: Resurrection #1.
+He currently works in cross-media development and design with his company, META Studios.